 You are considering treatment, so now is the time to act on it.
 But you’re scared.
 Acknowledge your fears, be positive, and most importantly, be honest with yourself.
 Make an argument why each one is not a reason to avoid rehab.
 Here are a few fears that may come across your mind:

-- Fear: Withdrawal is going to hurt and will be too hard: There will be a grief process that takes place when ending an addictive relationship, withdrawal symptoms, or both.
-You might feel edgy and nervous, or physically ill.
+- Fear: Withdrawal will hurt and be too hard: There will be a grief process that takes place when ending an addictive relationship, withdrawal symptoms, or both.
+You might feel edgy and nervous or physically ill.
 These symptoms can last anywhere from a few days up to a few months.
 So, yes, it can be painful, but with our help, the process will be safer and easier to handle.
-We can help you choose a specialized treatment center where you will feel more comfortable during the withdrawal period.
+We can help you choose a specialized treatment center where you will feel more comfortable during withdrawal.
 Our counselors will confirm you have the right to ask questions before you choose a rehab facility.

 - Fear: What if I can’t stop using drugs because I have no willpower?
 Your recovery from heroin is about more than willpower.
-You’re up against a life-altering brain disease.
-You may feel guilty, and that you should be able to tackle heroin addiction on your own.
-If you attempt the white-knuckle, cold-turkey approach, unfortunately, it most likely will not work, and could even be dangerous.
-When you’re in recovery, you will discover that there are lots of people there who will help you.
+You’re up against life-altering brain disease.
+You may feel guilty that you should be able to tackle heroin addiction on your own.
+If you attempt the white-knuckle, cold-turkey approach, unfortunately, it most likely will not work and could even be dangerous.
+When you’re in recovery, you will discover that many people there will help you.
 Many recovering addicts report that helping other patients helps them get clean.
 There is a well-known saying in recovery, “I can’t, but we can.”
 With our help, you will find the right heroin rehab center where you will learn good habits and sow a seed of willpower.

 - Fear: I will be alone: Your recovery from heroin is about more than willpower.
-You’re up against a life-altering brain disease.
-You may feel guilty, and that you should be able to tackle heroin addiction on your own.
-If you attempt the white-knuckle, cold-turkey approach, unfortunately, it most likely will not work, and could even be dangerous.
-When you’re in recovery, you will discover that there are lots of people there who will help you.
+You’re up against life-altering brain disease.
+You may feel guilty that you should be able to tackle heroin addiction on your own.
+If you attempt the white-knuckle, cold-turkey approach, unfortunately, it most likely will not work and could even be dangerous.
+When you’re in recovery, you will discover that many people there will help you.
 Many recovering addicts report that helping other patients helps them get clean.
 There is a well-known saying in recovery, “I can’t, but we can.”
 With our help, you will find the right heroin rehab center where you will learn good habits and sow a seed of willpower.

 Finding the right heroin rehab treatment center can be the difference between success and failure, and It starts with a phone call.
-A few options available are residential treatment options, detox support, a therapeutic community, and outpatient treatment.
-While the focus will be on your recovery from the addiction you also need to look in help and understanding to your friends and family.
+Some options are residential treatment options, detox support, a therapeutic community, and outpatient treatment.
+While the focus will be on your recovery from the addiction, you also need to seek help and understanding from your friends and family.